abderrahimsoumer/summary-of-lessons/Notation.md

 X is 'a holder' of the values that could possibly occur for the amount of time spent on our website.
 Any number from 0 to infinity really.

+## Capital vs. Lower Case Letters

+**Random variables** are represented by capital letters.
+Once we observe an outcome of these random variables, we notate it as a lower case of the same letter.

+## Notation for Calculating the Mean

+We know that the mean is calculated as the sum of all our values divided by the number of values in our dataset.

+In our current notation, adding all of our values together can be extremely tedious.
+If we want to add 3 values of some random variable together, we would use the notation:

+x1 + x2 + x3

+If we want to add 6 values together, we would use the notation:

+x1 + x2 + x3 + x4 + x5 + x6

+To extend this to add one hundred, one thousand, or one million values would be ridiculous!
+How can we make this easier to communicate?!

+## Aggregations

+An **aggregation** is a way to turn multiple numbers into fewer numbers (commonly one number).

+**Summation** is a common aggregation.
+The notation used to sum our values is a greek symbol called sigma Σ.

+## Other Aggregations
+The Σ sign is used for aggregating using summation, but we might choose to aggregate in other ways.
+Summing is one of the most common ways to need to aggregate.
+However, we might need to aggregate in alternative ways.
+If we wanted to multiply all of our values together we would use a product sign Π , capital Greek letter pi.
+The way we aggregate continuous values is with something known as integration (a common technique in calculus), which uses the following symbol ∫ which is just a long s.
+We will not be using integrals or products for quizzes in this class, but you may see them in the future!